What is the Archaeology of Reading?

 International Image Interoperability Framework (IIIF) Endpoint Viewer

-The Archaeology of Reading technology team is working closely with the International Image Interoperability Framework (IIIF) protocol and community to develop features and use cases that will enhance AOR within this larger framework.
+The Archaeology of Reading technology team has worked closely with the International Image Interoperability Framework (IIIF) protocol and community to develop features and use cases that will enhance AOR within this larger framework.
 IIIF features a set of protocols, application programming interfaces (APIs), and shared technologies for the presentation of web-based images.
 In the case of AOR, these images are digital surrogates of rare book materials containing manuscript annotations by Gabriel Harvey and John Dee, which users interface through AOR’s adapted version of the Mirador (version 2.0) viewer.
 The technical infrastructure for AOR includes a data archive, an image server, a IIIF image service, a corresponding IIIF presentation service, and the IIIF-compliant Mirador viewer.

 The data archive for this project provides the framework for long-term access to, and preservation of, all project content: an important contribution to Digital Humanities more generally, insofar as this issue has not yet been unaddressed within IIIF.
 The technology team has defined an archival data model that can be mapped to other data models for data access and presentation over time.
 Another layer of the infrastructure that has been developed in Phase I of AOR consists of an image server that accesses content from within the data archive.
 Currently, the team is utilizing a commercial FSI image server, though comparable image server resources (e.g. djatoka) may also be used.